 Padmasiri and his wife Kusuma have three sons, Lasante, Chamare, and Surange, between three and ten years old.
 They also had a daughter, but she drowned in the lake a few years prior.
 Not only the five of them live in the house, but also three relatives, Padma’s sister Daya (who, incidentally, owns the house, as Padma is not able to save any money), and two nieces, Reluka and Shamini.
 Thus, the house is rather crowded, but nevertheless they vacate one of the rooms for me to stay in.
 Padma and Daya speak a little English, so they act as interpreters for me.
 If a subject has to be discussed in detail, I usually go to a teacher’s house down the road.

-The betel palm (Areca catechu) is cultivated for its fruits.
+The betel palm (Areca catechu) is also cultivated for its fruits, but for an entirely different reason.
 The hard nut is cracked into small pieces, which are mixed with tobacco, spices, and a little lime, whereupon these ingredients are wrapped in a leaf from the betel vine (Piper betle).
 This mixture is chewed for some time, increasing the production of saliva and causing a mild intoxication.
 The habit of betel chewing is evident everywhere.
 Walkways, house walls, and even stairs are full of red stains, left by betel-chewers.

 Padma employs two different methods for catching fish.
 Mats are made from split, 1.5-metre-long, thin bamboo stems, tied together with string at the upper and lower ends, and in the middle.
 These mats are tied to poles, which are stuck into the lake bottom, forming two rows.
 The space between these rows gradually decreases, ending in a fish trap.
 During the day, fish are attracted by fodder, and at night by kerosene lamps, tied to the poles.
 The traps are emptied every morning and evening.